jacques/smartos_upgrade_scripts/README.md

 # SmartOS Upgrade Scripts

 These scripts are run from the SmartOS Global Zone.
-Please not that I have not tested this on SmartDataCenter, just the vanilla SmartOS releases.
+Please note that I have not tested this on SmartDataCenter, just the vanilla SmartOS releases.

 ## 20130515